 Make Music More

-As the Saskatoon Symphony Orchestra embarks on its journey to our 100th anniversary, we’re committing to a 10-year plan that addresses the changes we’re facing, the successes we’re celebrating, and the initiatives we need to support.
+As the Saskatoon Symphony Orchestra continues on its journey to our 100th anniversary, we’re committed to our 10-year plan that addresses the changes we’re facing, the successes we’re celebrating, and the initiatives we need to support.

-The SSO commits to long-term planning for artistic growth of the orchestra and our musical community.
+The SSO is committed to long-term planning for the artistic growth of the orchestra and our musical community.

-The SSO is about to change – over the course of the next 10 years, nearly half of our beloved musicians will be retiring.
-To ensure that Saskatchewan has a distinct world class artistic musical voice, the SSO has to recruit world class talent.
+The SSO is changing.
+By the time we reach our 100th year, nearly half of our beloved musicians will be retired.
+To ensure that Saskatchewan has a distinct world-class artistic musical voice, the SSO has to recruit world-class talent.
 We have to bring the next generation to our city not only to play for the orchestra but to foster our own next generation, to bring diverse and distinct voices to our community, and to play a vital and important role in the arts ecosystem of Canada.

 This kind of transition also means we need to work with our music community to ensure that the next ten years be transformative.
 We need to ensure that we work with our musicians to address their needs in this time of change and find ways to support them.